SINCE THE ADVENT of computers and robots, an argument has raged between pessimists who see those machines as putting human laborers out of work,

 [I]n the EU nearly half of the new job opportunities will require highly skilled workers.
 Today’s technology sectors have not provided the same opportunities, particularly for less educated workers,

 Not only is technology set to destroy low-skilled jobs, it will replace them with high-skilled jobs, meaning the biggest burden is on the hardest hit.
 The onus will be on low-earning, under-educated

-And an even-bigger task intellectually, for people who lack the basic cognitive abilities to do those high-skilled jobs regardless of how much time they may spend retraining, or how willing they may be to relocate.
+“Lacking adaptability” = not possessing the cognitive abilities to do higher-skilled jobs regardless of how much time they may spend retraining, or how willing they may be to relocate.

 Ocado is testing a robot hand that can pick and pack fruit and vegetables in a move that could reduce its reliance on thousands of warehouse workers....

 Automated warehouses have been in use for decades and Ocado, which delivers groceries for Waitrose and Morrisons, already uses a variety of robots in its operations.
 Those working in its warehouses are guided by technology to ensure they work efficiently.
 But the variation in shape and fragile nature of fruit and vegetables mean that historically they have been susceptible to damage or bruising when handled by robots....

 Ocado is also working on creating its own robot hand using machine learning and 3D “computer vision” sensors to ensure it can grab a range of tricky objects including eggs, glass bottles and household cleaning products, such as bleach, that could be hazardous if spilled.
 It is also trying to train the hands to recognize when fruit is ripe or moldy....

 “We are not only creating more operational jobs but creating a lot more jobs for software and hardware engineers.
 We are inventing and patenting things which is good news.
 We are creating innovations in the UK and we would argue we are a market leader in the world.”